 Richard records as a soloist for the Quartz Music label.
 His debut CD of Janacek's 'On an Overgrown Path', Schumann's 'Waldscenen' Op.82 and Edward MacDowell's 'Woodland Sketches' Op.51 received outstanding reviews; '...a haunting claim for intimacy...to anyone who warms to introspection presented with an enviable taste and clarity, this recital is outstanding' (Gramophone), '...a spellbindingly eerie account...Saxel demonstrates a sensitive understanding of the composers' idiosyncratic means of expression' (BBC Music), and 'Saxel's playing is outstandingly, unfailingly musical...the recording quality of the piano on this CD is quite exceptional' (International Record Review).
 His second recording, of Nocturnes by seventeen different composers, was released by Quartz Music in March 2018.
 Richard also recorded a CD of works for oboe, horn and piano with Jeremy Polmear and Stephen Stirling on the Oboe Classics label in 2010, which received excellent reviews in the press both in the UK and in the USA.
-He is strongly committed to music education, regularly adjudicates for festivals and competitions, and is currently Head of Performance at Cranleigh School in Surrey, where he has taught since 2001.
+He is strongly committed to music education, regularly adjudicates for festivals and competitions, and is currently Director of Music at Cranleigh School in Surrey, where he has taught since 2001.